atelier-cartographique/metrolab/docs/layers.md

 # Layer edition

--All layers belonging to a user can be directly edited by him.
+- All layers belonging to a user can be directly edited by him.

--Modifications has to be saved by the user.
+- Modifications has to be saved by the user.

--When visualizing a group of layers, an *edit* button or equivalent is displayed for each layer belonging to the current user in the legend.
+- When visualizing a group of layers, an *edit* button or equivalent is displayed for each layer belonging to the current user in the legend.

--When a layer is in edition mode, it is displayed on top the others.
+- When a layer is in edition mode, it is displayed on top the others.